top of page

 Warwickshire

 Warwickshire, in the heart of England, is best known for being the county where William Shakespeare was born, lived and died.
-The county is also blessed with being the home to the mighty Warwick Castle, and the northern tip of the beautiful Cotswolds Region.
+The county is also blessed with being the home to the mighty Warwick Castle, and is also the northern tip of the Cotswolds Region.

 Warwick Castle